As more and more people read audiobooks, there has been a fascinating trend in genre interest.

 With hilarious insights such as “Why do the zebras in The Lion King trust Mufasa-WHO IS A LION-to look out for their best interests?”West creates belly-laughing comments.
 Her sharp wit and genuine love for “trashy” movies gives us funny insights into much loved movies.

-In The Dream House uses horror themes and a series of narrative tropes to articulate a subject that Carmen couldn’t speak about for years.
+In The Dream House uses horror themes and a series of narrative tropes to articulate a subject that Carmen couldn’t speak about for years (if you want more horrifying audiobooks for a long trips, check out our guide here).

 Machado was in an abusive relationship which can be a struggle to navigate by itself, but because it was a same-sex relationship there were complexities that many people are unaware of.